1up-lab/OneupUploaderBundle/Resources/doc/configuration_reference.md

             # Set max_size to -1 for gracefully downgrade this number to the systems max upload size.
             max_size:             9223372036854775807
+            # Set max_chunk_size to -1 for gracefully downgrade this number to the systems max upload size.
+            max_chunk_size:       9223372036854775807
             use_orphanage:        false
             enable_progress:      false
             enable_cancelation:   false